Behodler/limbo/documentation/Layer2Scarcity.md

 ### Small tweaks to Limbo

 Limbo mainnet mints new SCX on migrations.
 On Arbitrum, Limbo would perform a swap instead.
 So suppose we list Aave on Limbo Arbitrum and raise a portion of Aave.
-On migrate, the newly listed Aave would be swapped in to Behodler Arbitrum for SCX_P.
+On migration, the newly listed Aave would be swapped in to Behodler Arbitrum for SCX_P.
 So instead of minting new SCX_L2, SCX_P would be swapped out.
 The swap would not be priced according to the xy=k rule.
 Instead, it would have a fixed exchange rate.
 So a threshold pool would have 2 parameters: the crossover number and the SCX exchange rate.

 ```
 Eg. we list Aave and set the crossover to 2000 Aave with a rate of 1.2 SCX per Aave.
 In other words, once 2000 Aave has been raised, it is swapped out for 2400 SCX_p.